-When personal data is processed electronically or through automated means, the data subject should have the right to receive the personal data concerning him or her, which he or she has provided to a controller-in a structured, commonly used and machine-readable format, and which allows the ongoing use and transfer thereof to another controller without hindrance, if desired.
+The extent of the right to Personal Data portability is an emerging topic, subject to ongoing discussion within some Member States, particularly regarding the Data to be covered and whether it should be sector-specific or general.
+A significant number of OAS Member States agree that when Personal Data is processed electronically or through automated means, the Data Subject should have the right to receive a copy of the Personal Data which he or she has provided to a Controller in an electronic, structured, commonly used and machine-readable format, which allows the continued use and transfer thereof to another Controller without hindrance, if required.